khozzy/phd/book/chapters/4_biased_exploration/41_biased_exploration.md

 This section presents the motivation, goals and setup of the performed experiments and their results.

 ### Research questions
-The conducted research aims to answer the following question regarding the rACS algorithm and the interval-based representation
+The conducted research aims to answer the following question regarding the biased exploration strategies

 1. Does the biased exploration methods (AD, KA, OIQ) significantly accelerate the agent's learning speed?
 2. Can the OIQ method improve the performance of ingesting knowledge or reducing classifier population size?